TorshaMajumder/dart/README.md

 # Anomaly-Detection-in-TESS-Planetary-Transits-and-Astronomical-Transients
-Anomaly Detection in TESS Planetary Transits
+Anomaly Detection in TESS Planetary Transits and Astronomical Transients